hartnetl/the-sealiest-game-you-will-play-today/README.md

 #### User Goals

-Users are looking to play a fun text based adventure game, with replayability and some form of competitiveness.
+Users are looking to play a fun text-based adventure game, with replayability and some form of competitiveness.

 #### Project goals